 They're also delicious pushed into the top of a chocolate chip cookie as they bake.
 It's like a peanut butter blossom got upgraded.

-Each one has 20 calories and about four grams of sugar.
+20 calories and about four grams of sugar.
 It's really a paltry amount of anything.
 The thing is, they take a while to eat, and if you don't bite them, they're not going to get stuck in your teeth.
 Just drink some water after eating them to rinse out the remaining sugar.
 Aaronovitch says, "The longer it takes to eat, the better.
 Lollipops are some of my favorite candies because they're king of mindful eating."
+Sour Patch Kids

 "Generally," Aaronovitch says, "if a candy is sweet and sour, you end up eating less, but feeling very satisfied because of the instant gratification in your mouth and in your brain."
 This is true for Sour Patch Kids, Lemonheads, or sour worms.
 Just be sure to brush afterwards, as they are sticky little demons.

 Small amounts of dark chocolate, especially dark chocolate with omega-rich nuts like walnuts or pecans, "are actually pretty good for you," according to Aaronovitch.
 Dark chocolate, she notes, is a perfect treat to have after a meal or during the movies.
 So maybe hoard the special dark bars from the Halloween bucket and give them out a little bit at a time.

 Again, on Halloween, it's not a big deal to overindulge a little.
 Everything in moderation — including moderation.
 Your kids' tummies will tell them they've had enough, and the crash will stop them cold, even if it is face first into a pile of wrappers.